NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Introduction

-The motivations for studying $\gaga\to\QQ$ in UPCs are multifold.
+The motivations for studying $\gaga\to\QQ$ in \gls{upc}s are multifold.
 For charm and bottom quarks, this process provides a clean testing ground for heavy-flavour jet tagging algorithms and for testing the universality of heavy-quark fragmentation functions.
-The latter has attracted attentions recently, given the observed baryon-to-meson enhancements~\cite{ALICE:2020wla,ALICE:2020wfu,ALICE:2021psx,ALICE:2021dhb,ALICE:2021rzj,ALICE:2021npz,ALICE:2022cop,ALICE:2022exq,ALICE:2023sgl,ALICE:2024lon,ALICE:2025wrq} for charmed hadrons in \pp\ collisions at the LHC relative to those in $\epem$ and $ep$ collisions.
+The latter has attracted attention recently, given the observed baryon-to-meson enhancements~\cite{ALICE:2020wla,ALICE:2020wfu,ALICE:2021psx,ALICE:2021dhb,ALICE:2021rzj,ALICE:2021npz,ALICE:2022cop,ALICE:2022exq,ALICE:2023sgl,ALICE:2024lon,ALICE:2025wrq} for charmed hadrons in \pp\ collisions at the \gls{lhc} relative to those in $\epem$ and $ep$ collisions.
 For top quarks, it offers a unique opportunity to probe colour-singlet exchange in an unexplored kinematic regime.
 For example, spin correlations in $\gaga\to \ttbar$ differ from those in the inclusive reaction $pp\to \ttbar+X$, due to the very different initial-state partons.
 Near threshold, Coulomb-gluon enhancement is dominated by the colour-singlet channel, in contrast to the inclusive case~\cite{ATLAS:2023fsd,CMS:2024pts,CMS:2025kzt,ATLAS:2025mvr,CMS:2025dzq}.
-The process also delivers complementary information to inclusive reactions such as $pp\to \ttbar\gamma+X$, useful for testing the interaction between top quarks and photons and for determining top-quark properties, including the electric charge and electromagnetic dipole moments~\cite{Fayazbakhsh:2015xba}.
-In addition, $\gaga\to \QQ$ is of particular interest in searches for physics beyond the Standard Model (BSM).
+The process also delivers complementary information to inclusive reactions such as $pp\to \ttbar\gamma+X$ and $pp\to \ttbar\gaga+X$, useful for testing the interaction between top quarks and photons and for determining top-quark properties, including the electric charge and electromagnetic dipole moments~\cite{Fayazbakhsh:2015xba}.
+In addition, $\gaga\to \QQ$ is of particular interest in searches for \gls{bsm} physics.
 It provides a sensitive probe of flavour-changing neutral current interactions~\cite{Howarth:2020uaa}, anomalous top-photon couplings (\eg\ quartic dimension-$8$ anomalous interactions)~\cite{Baldenegro:2022kaa}, new resonances~\cite{Baldenegro:2022kaa}, and extra dimension models~\cite{Inan:2011zz}.
-Furthermore, $\gaga\to\QQ$ processes constitute irreducible backgrounds to QCD pomeron-induced production, whose theoretical modelling carries large uncertainties~\cite{Howarth:2020uaa}.
+Furthermore, $\gaga\to\QQ$ processes constitute irreducible backgrounds to \gls{qcd} pomeron-induced production, whose theoretical modelling carries large uncertainties~\cite{Howarth:2020uaa}.